 There are plenty of reasons why your CRM implementation might not have gone as expected.
 Were your business objectives clear?
 Did the CRM integrate with the rest of your business platforms?
 Had you recently reviewed your process?
 And was the sales team actually on board in the first place?

 Alone, any one of these reasons could explain why your CRM wasn’t in a good place to reach success.
 If you’re shaking your head to a few of them, the project was likely in trouble from the start.

 Research found that 69% of UK SMEs still operate without a CRM system in place.
 Yet data accuracy (25%) and lead management (15%) are the biggest challenges they face.
-There’s a misconception by SMEs to think that CRM software is expensive, and they are therefore still relying on manual methods that may lead them to errors.

 Although CRM software greatly improves customer data accessibility, this is meaningless if there is a significant misunderstanding as to how it all works and what is required of the people who need to use it.
 Some people may only see a CRM as a glorified address book and fail to use the system to its full potential.